-The following is a guide to choosing a home alarm system, taking into account all the different factors like will it deter burglars through to how quickly people will respond to the alarm system.
+The following is a guide to how to choose an alarm system, taking into account all the different factors like 'wired vs wireless alarm?' through to 'what type of alarm monitoring to choose?'.

 Alarm systems in the UK are getting increasingly complex, driven by the advancements in technology - especially smart phone technology.
 Because of this, we've put together this guide to burglar alarms (UK-orientated) so you get a better idea of what types of questions you should be asking when selecting an alarm system.

 The following are the top 10 things to look out for when buying a burglar alarm:

 1) Alarm system design

 2) Wired vs wireless alarm technology

 5) Fire detection

 8) Smart alarm functionality

 10) Cost: installation cost & ongoing burglar alarm costs